neutrino2211/webjs-examples/angular/README.md

-# webjs JAVASCRIPT
+# webjs ANGULAR

-This is the starter project for every javascript application.
+This is the starter project for every angular application.

 ## Run